equaih-lab/equaih-lab.github.io/_news/announcement_2.md

 inline: false
 related_posts: false
 ---
+## Contents

+ - Toward an Ethical Framework for Development and Deployment of AI in Neurocritical Care: Progress from the Bridge2AI for Clinical Care (CHoRUS) Program (Michael Young)
+ - Development of the Bridge2AI for Clinical Care CHoRUS Collaborative Cloud and Data Standards: Progress from the Bridge2AI for Clinical Care (CHoRUS) Program (Ciera McCrary)
+ - Application of Intracranial Pressure Signals to Monitor Vasospasm Severity in Patients with Aneurysmal Subarachnoid Hemorrhage (Morteza Zabihi, Gloria Kwak)
+ - Understanding the Association between Social Determinants of Health and Early Limitation of Life-Sustaining Therapy in the Neurocritical Care Unit (Gloria Kwak)

 Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.